 Ashtanga with Chuck Miller

-The Ashtanga-Vinyasa Yoga workshop is offered in a package that includes 6-night accommodation in family hotels in the near-by village of Ambelas:
+The Ashtanga Vinyasa workshop with Chuck Miller is offered in a package that includes 6-night accommodation in family hotels in the near-by village of Ambelas:

 It is not to be missed!

 Here is what Chuck says about Ashtanga-Vinyasa Yoga:

 “We start with Samasthitihi.
 The word ‘Sama’ is the first utterance and the most important focal point – the directive – of the practice!
 It points towards unraveling ourselves from the distorted views, ideas and beliefs that keep us from seeing the sameness, the oneness and the internal harmony of the universal and the individual.